Art Nouveau: A Revolution in Art at the Turn of the Century

 Belgian architect Victor Horta

-In architecture, Art Nouveau's innovative tendencies were particularly evident.
-Victor Horta, a recognized pioneer of the movement, created revolutionary designs in which metal and glass formed astonishing organic structures reminiscent of fantastical plants.
+In architecture, Art Nouveau vividly showcased the style’s innovative trends.
+Victor Horta, a recognized pioneer of the movement, created revolutionary designs where metal and glass formed astonishing organic structures resembling fantastical plants.

 Development of the Style in France